-Less Than Significant With Less Than Mitigation Significant Incorporation Impact a riparian corridor defined by the limits of the riparian vegetation within an arroyo, which is an extension of the arroyo that contains the reservoir along the east property line.
+The existing cluster of buildings in the northeast corner of the parcel is located adjacent a riparian corridor defined by the limits of the riparian vegetation within an arroyo, which is an extension of the arroyo that contains the reservoir along the east property line.
 The existing driveway that provides access from Coast Road to the existing cluster of buildings and the railroad tracks also border the riparian corridor in this area.
-Alternative siting of a single-family dwelling in this area would have to be located within or adjacent to the existing cluster of buildings and setback a minimum distance of ten feet from the edge of riparian corridor.
+Alternative siting of a single-family dwelling in this area would have to be located within or adjacent to the existing cluster d buildings and setback a minimum distance of ten feet from the edge of riparian corridor.